 Our Solution: A Fleet of Figaro 2s Installed in College Sailing Teams

 The Beneteau Figaro 2 has been the fundamental building block boat for the great French offshore sailors and racers for the last decade.

 The Figaro 2s (33′ LOA, 11′ Beam, 7′ Draft, 3.1 tons Displacement) are affordable, strict one-design, and proven reliable, safe, and offshore-capable (including transatlantic races).
 7 of 8 Vendee Globe winners have come from the Figaro class.

-Our fleet of Figaro 2s, installed in chosen colleges (regionally concentrated on the US East Coast to aid competition), and to be operated during the academic year and within the college sailing team (i.e., free to the students and not “pay-to-play”), would vastly expand the American pool of offshore capable mariners, regardless of socioeconomic background.
+Our fleet of Figaro 2s, installed in chosen community sailing centers and colleges (regionally concentrated on the US East Coast to aid competition) would vastly expand the American pool of offshore capable mariners, regardless of socioeconomic background.

 Our COSC Entity

 COSC has been incorporated as a not-for-profit entity in Massachusetts.
 It is raising cash funds from private donors and foundations, and in-kind donations from sponsors.

 While awaiting its 501(c)3 status, COSC partnered with the Storm Trysail Foundation who to be a conduit for tax-deductible donations, that will then be granted to COSC.

 COSC has raised nearly $1 million to acquire 13 x Figaro 2s for such installation in community & college sailing programs.